takemobiteam/takemobi-test.github.io/docs/index.md

 ## Where The Planning Window is Specified

-- The start of the planning window for a particular destination is specified by the first_planning_time fields, as part of **Parameters**
+- The start of the planning window for a particular destination is specified by the first_planning_time fields, as part of **Parameters** in Master Data
   - First planning time pickups
   - First planning days pickups
   - First planning time dropoffs
   - First planning days dropoffs
-- The end of the planning window for a particular destination is specified by the stop_free_replan fields, as part of the **Destination**
+- The end of the planning window for a particular destination is specified by the stop_free_replan fields, as part of the **Destination** in Master Data
   - Stop free replan time pickups
   - Stop free replan days pickups
   - Stop free replan time dropoffs